-In addition to providing the Alberta Part-time Grant, Alberta Student Aid administers part-time federal funding on behalf of the Canada Student Financial Assistance Program to Alberta residents.
+Alberta Student Aid administers part-time federal funding on behalf of the Canada Student Financial Assistance Program to Alberta residents.

-A part-time post-secondary student may be eligible for a Canada part-time loan or specific Canada/Alberta part-time grants.
+A part-time post-secondary student may be eligible for a Canada part-time loan or Canada parttime grant.
 Eligibility criteria is different for different types of funding.
 As a result, a student may not be eligible for all types of funding.